MileHacker Logo

 • Many historic buildings lack modern ramps or elevators.

-• Cobblestones can be difficult for wheelchairs.
+• Cobblestones may be challenging for wheelchairs.

 • Detailed route planning is beneficial for navigation.